The Collector (1965 film): Post-production

 The original cut of The Collector ran for three hours.
 Because of pressure from his producers, Wyler was forced to cut the film heavily, removing 35 minutes of prologue material starring Kenneth More.
 Wyler said, "Some of the finest footage I ever shot wound up on the cutting room floor, including Kenneth's part."

 Release

-The Collector premiered at the Cannes Film Festival on May 20, 1965, where both Stamp and Eggar won awards for Best Actor and Best Actress, respectively.
+The Collector premiered at the Cannes Film Festival on May 3, 1965, where both Stamp and Eggar won awards for Best Actor and Best Actress, respectively.
 This marked the first time in the festival's history that two performers from the same film won both awards.
+Wyler was nominated for the Palme d'Or.

 The film had its North American premiere in New York City on June 17, 1965.
 It premiered in London on October 13, 1965.